pilotmoon/popclipweb/site/terms.md

 *I*, *me*: Nicholas Moore, a sole trader in the United Kingdom doing business using the the trading name [Pilotmoon Software](https://pilotmoon.com/about).

-*You*: a customer who has bought a license for a product.

-*Product*: The PopClip software application.
+*Product*: the PopClip software application.
 The scope of the product does not include any extensions (see [Extensions](#extensions) below).

+*You*: a free trial user or a licensed user of the product.

 *App Store*: Apple's Mac App Store.